 Teacher student loan refinancing is one way to get control of your student loans, but it isn’t always the best choice.
-If you’re an educator, you have several student loan forgiveness options that might keep more of their wages in their wallets.
+If you’re an educator, you have several student loan forgiveness options that might keep more of your wages in your wallets.

 Teachers, pull up a seat and take some notes to decide if student loan refinancing is a route you want to take.

 Overview of student loan refinancing

 Student loan refinancing is offered by banks, credit unions and online financial lenders like CommonBond.
 Borrowers choose to refinance their student loans to get a better interest rate or different loan terms.
 When you refinance, the new lender pays off the original loans and issues you a new private student loan.

 You can refinance multiple loans at once.
 This is called private loan consolidation.
-This can make it simpler to manage your loans with one monthly payment.
+This can make it simpler to manage your student loan payments.
 But even if one monthly payment sounds easier, student loan refinancing for teachers isn’t always a good idea.

 Student loan refinancing for teachers